jonnyhoeven/puppet-to-ansible/README.md

 # Puppet to Ansible

-The [create_inventory.rb](./create_inventory.rb) ruby script parses puppet environments, roles and hosts to generate an Ansible compatible inventory file.
+The [create_inventory.rb](./create_inventory.rb) ruby script parses puppet environments, roles and hosts to generate a Ansible compatible inventory file.

-The mapping of the puppet environment to the Ansible inventory is as follows:
+The mapping of the Puppet environment to the Ansible inventory is as follows:
-For each environment folder, the script will look for a `data/nodes` folder and looks up the role in `data/roles`.
-And collects all the keys from the `data/nodes` folder and the `data/roles` folder respectively.
+For each environment folder, the script will look for `data/nodes` folders and looks up the role in `data/roles` while collecting all the keys from the `data/nodes` folder and the `data/roles` folder respectively.

 ```
 environment A